The Student visa allows overseas students to study on a higher education course with us. This visa has replaced the Tier

-As part of your visa application, you must provide documentation to show that you have the money available to cover your tuition fees and living costs while you are studying in the UK.
-The money needs to be held for a specific period of time and the evidence you provide must be in a format set by the UKVI.
+As part of your visa application, you must provide evidence that you have the money available to cover your tuition fees and living costs while you're studying in the UK.

-If you're a national of one of the countries listed under the differential evidence requirement (please scroll down the page to see the list), you'll not be asked to submit the evidence of your funds with your initial application.
-However, you might be asked to show evidence of funds at a later stage on your application.
-Therefore, it is important to have all required documents ready at the time of applying.
+If you're a national of one of the countries listed under the differential evidence requirement, you won't be asked to submit the evidence of your funds with your initial application.
+However, you might be asked to show evidence at a later stage.

 How much money do I need to show?